-Reentry Plan, February 2016

-My Education Plans I completed my GED and COMPASS testing for college placement.
+Reentry Plan, February 2016 My Education Plans I completed my GED and COMPASS testing for college placement.
 I plan to attend Clark Community College in the spring quarter.
 My counselor is helping me register and my mom will help me with enrollment.
 I plan to earn an AA and then get a degree in psychology.
 My Work Plans I will continue working with a DVR counselor when I return home, with the help of my parole counselor.
 I want to work with youth as a counselor after I get my psychology degree.
 I researched the job market in Yakima, created a resume, and submitted several applications.
 I plan to use what I learned when I look for part-time work back home in Vancouver.
 My goal is to submit 4 applications within a month of returning home.
 My Plan for having fun I enjoy artsy activities like making bracelets and drawing.
 I also like swimming, working out, and running.
 My mom has agreed to work out with me two times each week.
 I love animals and plan to volunteer at the Humane Society.
 My parole and probation counselors will help me find Community Service options.
 My family plans to have dinner together at least twice each week, game nights, Sunday hikes and camping.
 We plan to go to the community center more often also.
 My Legal Obligations I will be on parole for six months.
-My parole counselor is an advance of the second second

-Turne Have Need

-Important Type WA St. ID x

-Documents I have or Need Birth Certificate ×

-are: Social Security Card x

-Driver's License x
+My parole counselor is Constitution I will make a payment plan with the county clerk for my 850.00 restitution within the first month of returning home.
+I have my Washington State ID.
+I plan to apply for a drivers permit.
+Type Have Need Important Documents I have or Need are: WA St. ID × Birth Certificate x Social Security Card x Driver's License X

-MyJOBS (My Journey Out Beyond)
+MyJOBS (My Journey Out Beyond) Transforming